-To test the efficiency and effectiveness of these generalizations to the propagator for the ALL-DIFFERENT constraint, we ran a number of experiments on a well known problem from design theory.
+To test the efficiency and effectiveness of these generalizations to the propagator for the All-Different constraint, we ran a number of experiments on a well known problem from design theory.
 A Latin square is an $n \times n$ table where cells can be colored with n different colors.
-We use integers between 1 and nto identify the n colors.
-A Graeco-Latin square is m Latin squares $A_1, \ldots, A_m$ such that the tuples $\langle A_1[i, j], \ldots, A_m[i, j] \rangle$ are all distinct.
-The following tables represent a Graeco-Latin square for n = 4 and m = 2.
+We use integers between 1 and n to identify the n colors.
+A Graeco-Latin square is m Latin squares A_1, \ldots, A_m such that the tuples $\langle A_1[i,j], \ldots, A_m[i,j] \rangle$ are all distinct.
+The following tables represent a Graeco-Latin square for n=4 and m=2.

 We encode the problem using one tuple variable per cell.
-There is an ALL-DIFFERENT constraint on each row and each column.
-We add a redundant 0/1-CARDINALITY-MATRIX constraint on each value as suggested by Régin [11].
+There is an All-Different constraint on each row and each column.
+We add a redundant 0/1-Cardinality-Matrix constraint on each value as suggested by Régin [12].
 We use two different encodings for tuples: one is the tuple encoding where each component is an integer variable, the other is the factored representation.
 We enforce bounds consistency on the channeling constraints between the cell variables and the factored tuple variables.
-As suggested in [11], our heuristic chooses the variable with the smallest domain and we break ties on the variable that has the most bounded variables on its row and column.
-We use the same implementation of the ALL-DIFFERENT propagator for both tuple encodings.
+As suggested in [12], our heuristic chooses the variable with the smallest domain and we break ties on the variable that has the most bounded variables on its row and column.
+We use the same implementation of the All-Different propagator for both tuple encodings.

-Table 1 and Figure 3 clearly show that when tuples gets longer, our technique outperforms the factored representation of tuples.
-This is mainly due to space requirements since the factored representation of tuples requires more memory than the cache can contain.
+Table 1 clearly shows that when tuples gets longer, our technique outperforms the factored representation of tuples.
+This is mainly due to the save of memory since the factored representation of tuples require more memory than the cache can contain.